choi7326/ios-decal-proj4/README.md

 with simple logic

 ## Control Flow
+* NOTE: need 2 devices to properly run this app (one can be the iOS simulator)
 * Users are initially presented with a launch screen with the app name shown
 * Once the actual app loads, the user is presented with a table view that shows nearby devices that are visible.